piao50/CWA/QT.md

 * Paints a representation of itself on the screen.
 * Every widget is **rectangular**, and they are sorted in a Z-order.

+### Widgets Categories
+* Top-Level Widgets: a widget without a parent widget is always an independent **window(top-level widget)**.
+* Child Widgets: Non-window widgets are child widgets.
+* Composite Widgets: used as a **container** to group a number of child widgets. the required visual properties - a QFrame. adding child widgets to it, usually managed by a **layout**.
+* Custom Widgets and Painting:  can be used to display custom content that is composed using a series of painting operations with an instance of the QPainter class.
+Each widget performs all painting operations from within its paintEvent() function.

+### Widget Size Hints and Size Policies

+### Widget Style Sheets

 ## Plugins - QT Charts